dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 > | `-file` | Print output to file instead of stdout. | Name of the file. |

 ## Word choice & terminology
+Use active voice instead of passive.
+Active voice is clearer and more direct, making it easier to translate.

+✅ Use: The contributor writes the documentation.

+❌ Avoid: The documentation is written by contributors.

 ### Abbreviations